frakman1/DemeoMods-Revolutions/HouseRules.Essentials/README.md

   ```

 #### __LevelSequenceOverridden__: The Level Sequence of dungeon floors is overridden.
-  - List of levels must be exactly five items long.
-The game will crash at the end if the list is any longer.
-  - It is possible to use levels from any book (Elven, Sewers, Forest) together in a single list
+  - It is possible to use levels from any adventure book together in a single list
   - Level soundtracks may not match the played level or adventure (e.g. The shop "Ah Customers, Welcome" will always play on 2nd and 4th levels)
-  - Level names are ElvenFloor01-17, SewersFloor01-12, ForestFloor01-03, ForestFloor05-09, ShopFloor02, SewersShopFloor & ForestShopFloor
   - To configure:
     - Specify a list of [LevelNames](../docs/LevelNames.md).
-    - If list is longer than 5 the map list will be randomized (not based on your list at all)
+    - If list is longer or shorter than 5 the map list will be randomized (not based on your list at all)
+    - Start the list with skiplevel1 to replace the 1st floor with another entrance for 1 floor of gameplay before the shop and boss
+    - Start the list with fastforward to replace the 1st and 2nd floor with entrances to go directly to the boss after shops

   ###### _Example JSON config for LevelSequenceOverridden_